Updated For Kodi 18!

 How Do I Use Kodi Properly?

-Kodi is infinitely flexible, so the key to using Kodi properly is to figure out what you want to do with it, and then take to the forums for advice on add-ons and set up.
-The Kodi developer and user community is large and generous; there are a lot of people out there willing to help you and make recommendations.
+Kodi is infinitely flexible, so the key to using Kodi properly is to figure out what you want to do with it and then check the forums for advice on add-ons and setup.
+The Kodi developer and user communities are large and generous; there are a lot of people out there willing to help you and make recommendations.

 How Do I Put Kodi On My PC?

-Setting up Kodi on your PC is simple, and starts with downloading the latest version of Kodi from their website, and then running the simple installer.
-If you need to upgrade, it is not necessary to uninstall your existing versions of Kodi, and you can install the new version on top if you are happy with your set up.
-When upgrading, stary by backing up to your appdata/Kodi directory.
+Setting up Kodi on your PC is simple, and starts with downloading the latest version of Kodi from their website and then running the simple installer.
+If you need to upgrade, it is not necessary to uninstall your existing versions of Kodi and you can install the new version on top if you are happy with your setup.
+When upgrading, start by backing up your app data/Kodi directory.

 How Do I Fully Load Kodi?